States We Lend In

 A fixed-rate mortgage keeps the same interest rate for the entire loan term, while an ARM has a variable rate that can increase or decrease after the initial fixed period.

-ARM rates are tied to a financial index (like SOFR or Treasury rates) plus a margin set by the lender.
-When the index changes, your rate adjusts accordingly.
+ARM rates are tied to a financial index, such as SOFR or Treasury rates, plus a margin set by the lender.
+When the index changes, the rate adjusts according to the loan terms.

-Rate caps limit how much your interest rate can increase.
+Rate caps limit how much the interest rate can increase.
+Many ARMs include an initial adjustment cap, a periodic adjustment cap, and a lifetime cap.

-ARMs are ideal for borrowers who plan to sell or refinance before the adjustable period begins, or those who expect interest rates to decline.
+ARMs may fit borrowers who plan to sell or refinance before the adjustable period begins, want lower initial payments, or have enough financial flexibility to handle possible payment increases later.

-Yes, many borrowers refinance into a fixed-rate loan before the ARM begins adjusting, especially if rates are expected to rise.
+Yes, many borrowers refinance into a fixed-rate loan before the ARM begins adjusting, especially if they want more payment certainty.

-Yes, if the index rate drops, your interest rate and monthly payment may decrease — though this depends on your loan’s terms and caps.
+Yes, if the index rate drops, the interest rate and monthly payment may decrease, depending on the loan terms, caps, and any applicable floor.

 Yes, ARMs can be used for primary residences, second homes, and investment properties, though rates and terms may vary.

-Pay close attention to the initial rate, adjustment schedule, index, margin, rate caps, and whether there are any fees or penalties.
-These details affect your long-term costs and risk exposure.
+Review the initial rate, APR, fixed period length, adjustment frequency, index, margin, caps, minimum rate or floor, and any fees or penalties.
+These details affect both upfront affordability and future risk.

 Whether you’re buying a home or ready to refinance, our professionals can help.